aykut4/real-time-scheduling-algorithms/App/CORTEX_M3_MPS2_QEMU_GCC/Readme.md

 $ make DEBUG=1
 ```

-### How to run the blinky led
+### How to run the app
 run:
 ```
 $ make run
 ```
-### Blinky Led Expectations
+### Application Expectations
-after running the blinky led you shoud see on the screen the word blinking
+after running the app you should be seeing the logs with respect to the scheduling of the task set that's executed

-printed continuously
+### Users Manual
+In order to use the scheduler the very first thing to do is to set the constant
+SCHEDULING_ALGORITHM in scheduler.h

+After you can write your own task function or use the already existing one in
+main_app.c (dispatchTask)

+Then inside the main_app function in main_app.c, call these functions in an order:
+    1) SchedulerInit();
+    2) SchedulerTaskCreate(/*with your own set of parameters and task func*/);
+       repeat this function call as many times as the tasks you would like to have.
+    3) SchedulerStart();

+Now once you run the command make run, in the project directory from the terminal, you will see the scheduler working.

 ## How to start debugging